 And yet, still, if you take a second to realize what treacherous marketing realities you are operating with your commercial website, you must realize the one ultimate top priority you should focus on - establishing the all-around means of protection and securing your web resource to the max.

-Because otherwise, next time you try to access your resource, its URL may as well simply be hacked and stolen, which is the worst case scenario for any striving project.
+Because otherwise, the next time you try to access your resource, its URL may as well simply be hacked and stolen, which is the worst-case scenario for any striving project.

 The best thing here is that we always can efficiently learn from others’ mistakes.
 So, if you want to keep your website maximally protected, read the comprehensive guide on Drupal security in our material.

 Many people believe that Drupal is the most secure content management system.
 Indeed, it has a strong reputation as a reliable platform, enough that the official resources of numerous governmental organizations run on it, including the NASA website.
 But what are the reasons Drupal is considered to be so trustworthy?

 There are several factors that impact Drupal security:

 Currently, there are over 1 million websites created with Drupal.
 With such a big community of people working on this platform, the code and functionality are being constantly reviewed.
 Any person who notices some sort of vulnerability can report it to be fixed in the future.